Reading Time: 4 minutes

 - Do test, test, and test.
 Make sure you’re using emojis to grow push notifications engagement, not just to be hip or trendy.

 - Don’t use emojis just because everyone else is.
 Do some testing.
 Make sure using emojis increases your engagement rate.

 - Don’t use emojis if they’re not appropriate.
 Emojis might not be a good fit for B2B marketing, such as a funeral home or other serious B2C business.

 - Don’t use emojis right away with someone new to your brand.
 Because they are more personal and intimate, they are best used with a consumer who already knows your brand.

 - Don’t assume your meaning is clear.
 Use words to clarify when necessary.

 MoEngage Push Notifications Can Help You Make the Most of Emojis

-And what if you’re convinced emojis will help your engagement but you’re not yet using a push notification vendor?
+And what if you’re convinced emojis will help your engagement, but you’re not using a push notification vendor yet?
 Take a look at MoEngage.
-MoEngage can help you use push notifications while also targeting audiences with powerful segmentation.
-A WYSIWYG editor makes it easy to write and set up your push notifications.
+MoEngage can help you use push notifications while targeting audiences with powerful segmentation.
+A WYSIWYG editor does writing and setting up your push notifications easy.
 Proprietary technology improves push delivery to Android devices.
 MoEngage’s machine learning can automatically optimize your delivery time, and analytics give you insight into what’s working and what’s not.
 Finally, MoEngage Sherpa enables you to use Artificial Intelligence to further personalize recommendations to consumers, to increase engagement and revenue.

 So if you’re 🤔 about using emojis to 📈 your 💍, then 👍🏿.
-Just keep in mind these do’s and don’ts to make sure you’re generating the results you want with your push notifications on your customers’ 📱.
+Keep in mind these do’s and don’ts to make sure you’re generating the results you want with your push notifications on your customers’ 📱.